California Consumer Tax Laws

 There are two basic types of consumer tax laws: those intended to raise revenue for the state, and those meant to discourage certain behaviors.
 California consumer tax laws include both types -- including sales tax that affects everyone in the state and relatively excessive cigarette taxes.
 Liquor and gasoline taxes also are relatively high, in an attempt to limit their consumption as well as raise revenue.

-California's consumer tax laws are listed in the table below.
+California's consumer tax laws are listed in the table below, with some additional information below.
 See State Tax Laws for more general information, and check with your local municipality for county and city taxes.

 |Sales Tax||6.5% Rev. & Tax §§6051 to 6051.4 (total sales tax rate may be as high as 10%, depending on the municipality)